jaquith/cmp-integrations/README.md

 2. Add 4 extensions from the extensions folder, making sure to update the `example-map` extension to match your setup.

-    - `extension-1-example-map.js` - Pre Loader, provides the mapping of TiQ tag UIDs to CMP groups.  **Update for each implementation.**
+    - `extension-1-example-map` - Pre Loader, provides the mapping of TiQ tag UIDs to CMP groups.  **Update for each implementation.**

-    - `extension-2-cmp-variants.js` - Pre Loader, provides the CMP-specific logic needed for each supported integration.
+    - `extension-2-cmp-variants` - Pre Loader, provides the CMP-specific logic needed for each supported integration.
 If needed, a new variant can be created to support a new CMP.

-    - `extension-3.js` - Pre Loader, decides if TiQ should load and overrides some system functions.
+    - `extension-3` - Pre Loader, decides if TiQ should load and overrides some system functions.
 No need to modify.
 Should be the LAST 'Pre Loader' extension.

-    - `extension-4.js` - All Tags - After Load Rules (should be the last extension in the list), blocks or allows tags based on implicit/explicit consent.
+    - `extension-4` - All Tags - After Load Rules (should be the last extension in the list), blocks or allows tags based on implicit/explicit consent.
 No need to modify.
 Should be the LAST 'All Tags - After Load Rules' extension.

-3. Modify the `example-map.js` extension to match your CMP / TiQ configuration.
+3. Modify `extension-1` to match your CMP / TiQ configuration.

 4. Edit the utag loader template to include this line directly after `##UTGEN##`